The Board of Directors of The

 The Board of Directors annually elects one of its members to serve as Chairman of the Board.
 The Chairman of the Board shall preside at all meetings of the Board and the shareowners, and shall perform such other duties, and exercise such powers, as prescribed in the By-Laws or by the Board from time to time.

-If the individual elected as Chairman of the Board is the Chief Executive Officer, the Board believes that an Independent Lead Director should be appointed to help ensure robust independent leadership on the Board.
+If the individual elected as Chairman of the Board is the Chief Executive Officer, or if the Chairman of the Board is not independent, the Board believes that a Lead Independent Director should be appointed to help ensure robust independent leadership on the Board.
 When this is the case, the independent Directors shall elect a Lead Independent Director for a one year term.
 Although annually elected, the Lead Independent Director is generally expected to serve for more than one year.
 The Lead Independent Director may, but need not be, the chair of the Committee on Directors and Corporate Governance.

 (i) Preside at all meetings of the Board at which the Chairman of the Board is not present, including all meetings of independent Directors and non-employee Directors;